-As children explore the stories in Reading Development Library, there are several things that you can do to help them get the most out of their reading experience.
-Having children make predictions about the plot and the characters is a great way to get them started thinking about the story.
-You can ask them questions like the following:
+As children explore the stories in Reading Development Library, there are several things that can help them get the most out of their reading experience.
+Making predictions about the plot and the characters is a great way to get children to start thinking about the story.
+You can ask them questions like these before they read: